MonsoonNLP/seq2seq-for-data-augmentation/README.md

 ## Applied

-(older syntax) working with SimpleTransformers to see if appending or replacing rows improves accuracy of classifiers:
+Working with SimpleTransformers to see if appending or replacing rows improves accuracy of classification or regression tasks:

 https://colab.research.google.com/drive/194ITDA1AjxAx_4ZLjoRFQI1aWzsl7xU8?usp=sharing